 Board of Directors

-Board of Directors oversees all Society activities.
-The vice presidents of its six divisions (see below) are all members of the Board as are the President, President-Elect, immediate Past President, two Financial Trustees (the senior of whom is the VP for Resources), and six Directors at large.
+The Board of Directors oversees all Society activities.
+The vice presidents of its six divisions (see below) are all members of the Board as are the President, President-Elect, immediate Past President, two Financial Trustees (the senior of whom is the VP for Resources), and six Directors-at-large.
 Each of these directors and officers is elected by the membership.
-The Chair of the Strategic Development Committee, who is appointed by the President, and the Executive Director, who is appointed by the Directors, are non-voting members of the Board.
-The Board meets in person three times each year: for 3 to 4 hours at the beginning and the end of each annual meeting in January and for a day and a half in September of each year.
-In addition, the Board meets by conference call for 2 hours each June to review a proposed budget for the next fiscal year and to conduct other pressing business and with the Society's auditor for an hour in December to review the financial statement for the previous fiscal year.
+The Executive Director, who is appointed by the Directors, is a non-voting members of the Board and acts as Secretary.
+The graduate student member-at-large, contingent faculty member-at-large, and Equity Advisor are also appointed by the President upon approval by the board.
+However, these three positions will be elected as of January 2023.
+The Board meets in person regularly three times each year: for 3 to 4 hours at the beginning and the end of each annual meeting in January and for a total of 6 hours in September of each year.
+In addition, the Board meets by for 2-3 hours each June to review a proposed budget for the next fiscal year and to conduct other pressing business.
+Recently the board has also had a number of extraordinary meetings to discuss the annual meeting, which has become challeging during the pandemic.
+All board meetings will be virtual or hybrid for the foreseeable future.
 The VPs and financial trustees have particular portfolios of responsibilities.
-The Directors at large do not have particular responsibilities as regards the Society's divisions but may be asked to serve on ad hoc committees.
+The Directors-at -arge do not have particular responsibilities as regards the Society's divisions but may be asked to serve on ad hoc committees.
 They also conduct with program committee members the first round of abstract review for the annual meeting.

 Committees on Governance and Administration